 There has been much angst in the cybersphere recently about purported hijackings of solid, rational physical theory in service of ‘unprincipled New Age fantasies’ about ‘Consciousness’ being implied by quantum theory.
 The purpose of this post is to set the record straight about where these allegedly ‘Crazy’, ‘Wrong’ ideas came from: distinguished pioneering quantum physicists.
 In fact, this is all ancient history for students of foundations of physics.
 It can be found in the comprehensive historical record of the pioneering discussions of the implications of quantum theory, Quantum Theory and Measurement (a collection of essays edited by Wojciech Zurek and Nobel Laureate John A. Wheeler), which I’ll abbreviate here as QTM.

-Before I get into that, however, a caveat: my proposed interpretation of quantum theory, the ‘Possibilist Transactional Interpretation’ (PTI), (account for the general reader here) provides an observer-independent account of quantum measurement.
-PTI accounts for the measurement process without any necessary reference to an ‘outside conscious observer.‘ (This was of course also true of the original Transactional Interpretation (TI) of John Cramer; my work is just an extension of TI.)
+Before I get into that, however, a caveat: my proposed interpretation of quantum theory, the ‘Relativistic Transactional Interpretation’ (RTI), (account for the general reader here) provides an observer-independent account of quantum measurement.
+RTI accounts for the measurement process without any necessary reference to an ‘outside conscious observer.‘ (This was of course also true of the original Transactional Interpretation (TI) of John Cramer; my work is an elaboration and extension of TI.)
 The issue of how to account for conscious experience then returns to the realm of metaphysics (and philosophy of mind and psychology) where it belongs.
 In saying that, however, I do not disparage metaphysics; I recognize it as a legitimate realm of inquiry.
 And quantum theory can be interpreted as having some bearing on such questions, even though consciousness is not an absolute requirement for describing the process of measurement itself, as shown by the TI formulation which takes absorption into account.

 Now let’s look at the history of the development of quantum mechanics, which was thoroughly saturated with discussions of consciousness and the mind.
 First, celebrated mathematical genius and quantum theory pioneer John von Neumann stated in 1955 that “N. Bohr, Naturwiss.
 17 (1929)…was the first to point out that the dual description…necessitated by the formalism of the quantum mechanical description of nature is fullly justified by the physical nature of things [and] that it may be connected with the principle of psycho-physical parallelism.”
 (Footnote 207, QTM)